lhvk/Semester-Project/README.md

 This was a school project and the objective was to create a website for a museum.

-* It was built with only HTML & CSS
+* It was built with only vanilla HTML & CSS

 ## Built with